MicrosoftDocs/win32/desktop-src/Msi/product-installproperty.md

-﻿---
-Description: 'The InstallProperty property is the value of the property for the instance of this product.
-This property calls the MsiGetProductInfoEx function, with the ProductCode, UserSid and Context of the Product object and the requested property as a parameter.' ms.assetid: '945c11fe-39da-43b7-a19f-e6364d5e715c'
-title: 'Product.InstallProperty method'
 ---
+Description: The InstallProperty property is the value of the property for the instance of this product.
+This property calls the MsiGetProductInfoEx function, with the ProductCode, UserSid and Context of the Product object and the requested property as a parameter. ms.assetid: 945c11fe-39da-43b7-a19f-e6364d5e715c
+title: Product.InstallProperty method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Product.InstallProperty method

 The **InstallProperty** property is the value of the property for the instance of this product.

-This property calls the [**MsiGetProductInfoEx**](msigetproductinfoex.md) function, with the *ProductCode*, *UserSid* and *Context* of the [**Product**](product-object.md) object and the requested property as a parameter.
+This property calls the [**MsiGetProductInfoEx**](/windows/win32/Msi/nf-msi-msigetproductinfoexa?branch=master) function, with the *ProductCode*, *UserSid* and *Context* of the [**Product**](product-object.md) object and the requested property as a parameter.

 ## Syntax